Skip to content

 When setting the GPU frequency you will see an error in the output from the job that says control disabled.
 This is an incorrect message due to an issue with how Slurm sets the GPU frequency and can be safely ignored.

-If you are running parallel jobs, your job submission script should contain one or more mpirun commands to launch the parallel executable across the compute nodes.
-You will usually add the following options to mpirun:
+If you are running parallel jobs, your job submission script should contain one or more srun commands to launch the parallel executable across the compute nodes.
+In most cases you will want to add the following options to srun:

 Example job submission scripts

-Example: job submission script for Grid parallel job using CUDA
+Example: job submission script for a parallel GPU job

-A job submission script for a Grid job that uses 4 compute nodes, 16 MPI processes per node and 4 GPUs per node:
+A job submission script for a parallel job that uses 4 compute nodes, 4 MPI processes per node and 4 GPUs per node.
+It does not restrict what type of GPU the job can run on so both A100-40 and A100-80 can be used.

 #!/bin/bash